 He was a regular performer at the open mic nights at The Raglan Hotel, Muswell Hill, during 2012 and 2013, playing an equal selection of classical and ragtime, and he has performed at MidSummer Muswell and on behalf of Haringey Libraries.

 He has also played on French waters (Schubert), and recently appeared at The North Finchley Festival.

 A writer, Lawrence has published an autobiography (My Musical Journey) and two crime novels, Secrets, and EggHead (YA).

-In another life, Lawrence taught piano and theory, helped out with a North London choir, and spent a couple of months at Hoxton Hall, a community theatre in Hackney.
+In another life, Lawrence taught piano and theory, helped out with a North London choir, and spent a couple of months as a composer at Hoxton Hall, a Community Theatre based in Hackney.

 Languages Spoken: French and German, Basic Russian.

 Degree Research: Implication In Tonal Music In An Analytical And Psychological Context